Register of Private Water Supplies

 The Regulations require a risk assessment to be carried out for each registered supply, covering the whole private supply system, from source to tap.
 These assessments are deemed the most effective means of consistently ensuring the safety of a drinking water supply and will identify areas where there may be potential contamination.

-You can view the legislation relating to private water supplies at the links below:-
+You can view the legislation relating to private water supplies at the link below:-

-The above Regulations implement the Drinking Water Directive (98/83/EC) and Directive 2013/51/Euratom in relation to private water supplies and the DWI is, for certain functions, facilitated by the Environmental Health departments of the district councils.
+The above Regulations implement the Drinking Water Directive (98/83/EC), amending Directive (EU) 2015/1787 which revised the monitoring and analysis requirements in Annex II and Annex III of Directive (98/83/EC) and Directive 2013/51/Euratom in relation to private water supplies and the DWI is, for certain functions, facilitated by the Environmental Health departments of the district councils.

 Guidance and Advice